Division D Graduate Student Committee

 • Title of Paper: No author identifying information, e.g., do not have your name in the author position or include your university anywhere on the submission

 • Abstract: A brief summary of your research project, as would be submitted in a manuscript.
-Please make sure that the goal of the research is specifically stated, as this will provide immediate context for the reviewers, and allow them to provide better feedback for your proposal.
+Please make sure that the goal of the research is specifically stated, as this will provide immediate context for the reviewers and allow them to provide better feedback on your proposal.

 • Introduction: Provide the necessary information to describe the context of your work.
 For additional guidance in crafting this section, see the “Introduction” section of the APA Publication Manual (Section 2.05).
 Be sure to include the most relevant previous research on the topic (if applicable).
 Due to space limitations, a full literature review is not appropriate or necessary.